vmleon/oci-autoscaling-getting-started/README.md

 ## Load Balancer

-Create a Load Balancer on the same VCN, and public subnet, as the bastion host.
+Create a Load Balancer on the same VCN and public subnet as the bastion host.

-Don't add the backend configuration initially, we will do this later.
+Don't add the backend configuration initially; we will do this later.

-Make sure you set the proper Health Check on `HTTP on port 8080, GET /factorization/1 200 OK`.
+Ensure you set the proper Health Check on `HTTP on port 8080, GET /factorization/1 200 OK`.

 Listener, for simplicity, on `HTTP` port `80`.

 ## Stress CPU to scale out

-Create a new instance to act as stressor.
+Create a new instance to act as a stressor.

-For creating stress on the system we are going to use [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html)
+For creating stress on the system, we are going to use [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html)

-Provision a linux instance on the private subnet and install the Apache tools:
+Provision a Linux instance on the private subnet and install the Apache tools:

 `sudo yum update`